onflow/flow-playground-tutorials/tutorials/08-resource-compose/README.md

 title: 10.
 Composable Resources
 ---

-In this tutorial, we're going to walk you through how resources can own other resources.
+In this tutorial, we're going to demonstrate how resources can own other resources and how this unique feature of Cadence opens up powerful possibilities for how smart contracts and their ecosystems can be structured.

 We will also see how a struct can be used in order to show the content of a resource without moving the resource itself, and how a private capability allows for restricted access.

 ---

-The fact that resources can be nested into other resources is one of the cornerstones for the composability which the Flow blockchain provides.
+The fact that resources can be nested (owned) into other resources is one of the cornerstones of the composability which the Flow blockchain provides.

+{TODO: More general examples of why resources owning resources is powerful, including mentioning ones that we've already talked about in the tutorials like collections holding NFTs, and any potential examples from the voting tutorials}

 To illustrate how this feature works on Flow, we are going to work with a simple example, a pizza that is modeled as a resource and contains ingredients, which are also resources.

+Here are the steps we will go through in order to build a great pizza with our resources:

+1. Learn about and deploy the `BestPizzaPlace` contract, which defines the Pizza, Dough, Sauce and Topping resources.
+2. Create an account for the customer.
+3. Create a Pizza with Sauce and store it in the emulator-account.
+4. Add multiple Toppings to the Pizza.
+5. Get the Pizza ingredient description without moving the resource.

+If you haven't yet followed the [Voting Tutorial](https://developers.flow.com/cadence/tutorial/09-voting), please do that now.
+That tutorial gives an introduction to the `CLI` and shows how to install it and run simple commands for smart contract development, so it's better to finish it before starting with this tutorial.

+{TODO: If we decide to use the NFT standard, also remind them to get familiar with that standard}

+You will also need a local copy of the tutorials code, which you should have downloaded in the voting tutorial.
+If not, please download the project in the terminal by executing `git clone git@github.com:onflow/flow-playground-tutorials.git`, and then go to the project folder: `cd flow-playground-tutorials/tutorials/08-resource-compose`.

+## What does it mean for a resource to own another resource?

+{TODO: Explain this here, a resource can define any type as a field, including another resource, this means that the resource effectively OWNS and controls the other resource.
+If the parent resource is moved, the other resource is also moved.
+This is better than the alternative where you would have a separate contract that has a ledger that tracks which resources own other resources which can easily be hacked, get out of sync, and doesn't provide any nice functionality to access the owned objects directly through the resources.
+It further reinforces that representation of assets on chain should intuitively be similar to how they are in real life.
+In real life, a human owns a wallet that has cash in it.
+If the wallet is moved to another location, the cash moves with it without the owner needing to do anything else like updating a different ledger that tracks where the cash is.
+Expand even more on this and other similar examples.
+Get the reader excited about these kind of possibilities and what it can mean for their smart contract}

+{TODO: Transition into how this can be used to represent a pizza owning ingredients}

 There are two participants, the customer and the cook.
 The customer is only allowed to review the order, while the cook can add toppings.
 This separation is enabled through the use of both a public and a private capability and also a struct.
 Private capabilities can only be accessed from authorized accounts, please take a look at the [documentation](https://developers.flow.com/cadence/language/capability-based-access-control).

-If you haven't yet followed the [Voting Tutorial](https://developers.flow.com/cadence/tutorial/09-voting) where you install the [Flow CLI](https://developers.flow.com/tools/flow-cli/index), please do that now.
-This will allow us to run our code on a local blockchain emulator.
-That tutorial will also give you an introduction to the `CLI`, so it's better to finish it before starting with this tutorial.

-You will also need a local copy of the tutorials code, which you should have downloaded in the voting tutorial.
-If not, please download the project in the terminal by executing `git clone git@github.com:onflow/flow-playground-tutorials.git`, and then go to the project folder: `cd flow-playground-tutorials/tutorials/08-resource-compose`.

 As you can see, all logic is contained in only one contract, `BestPizzaPlace.cdc`.
 Let's break down the content of the contract into pieces: There is a resource interface